GBA Tariff Tracker

 Section 232

-A tariff rate quota (TRQ) was introduced for the UK; 100,000 British vehicles can be imported into the U.S. without this 25% tariff.
+A tariff rate quota (TRQ) was introduced for the UK; 100,000 British vehicles can be imported at a combined 10 percent rate.

 Imports subject to this tariff are exempt from any other 232 and reciprocal tariffs.